OlyPongpapat/FEBOK2024/README.md

 | Weight               | 37 grams               |
 | Dimensions           | 101.5mm x 53.3mm       |

-This board has 54 Digital I/O pins, 16 Analog Input Pins, 4 UARTs, and 1 I2C.
-This get rid of the problem that we do not have enough ports to connect 'OpenMV camera' while using 'Gyro'.
+It's a popular microcontroller board based on the ATmega2560 processor, featuring a large number of digital and analog I/O pins, making it suitable for complex projects that require a lot of inputs and outputs like Future Engineer.
+Having a lot of ports get rid of the problem that we do not have enough ports to connect 'OpenMV camera' while using 'Gyro'.
+This is why we trust and select Arduino Mega 2560 REV3.

+<br>

 - **Driving Motor** ( Power Functions L-Motor )

-<br>

 <img src="https://github.com/OlyPongpapat/Future-Engineer-Zenith/assets/146799155/090f0240-b039-4335-a869-1769695a7ace"  width="400"/>  <img src="https://github.com/OlyPongpapat/Future-Engineer-Zenith/assets/146799155/b6fe03de-5aed-4876-8065-6b62df5169cd" width="250"/><br>
 <br>